JsonAsAsset/JsonAsAsset/README.md

    Go to the [Releases page](/../../releases) for the plugin.
 3. **Download the Appropriate Release:**
    Download the release that matches your version of Unreal Engine.
-   If a matching release isn’t available, [**compile the plugin yourself**](https://dev.epicgames.com/community/learning/tutorials/qz93/unreal-engine-building-plugins).
+   If a matching release isn't available, [**compile the plugin yourself**](https://dev.epicgames.com/community/learning/tutorials/qz93/unreal-engine-building-plugins).
 5. **Extract the Files:**
-   Extract the downloaded files to your project’s `Plugins` folder.
-If the folder doesn’t exist, create it in the root directory of your project.
+   Extract the downloaded files to your project's `Plugins` folder.
+If the folder doesn't exist, create it in the root directory of your project.
 7. **Open Your Project**
    Launch your Unreal Engine project.
 8. **Access the Plugins Window:**